dacrab/dacrab.github.io/README.md

 ## ✨ Features

 - **📱 Fully Responsive Design**: Optimized for all devices from mobile to desktop
+- **🇨🇭 Swiss Style Design**: Minimalist, clean layouts with strong typography and geometric elements
 - **🎭 Stunning Animations**: Smooth transitions and eye-catching effects powered by Framer Motion
 - **💻 GitHub Integration**: Automatically fetches and displays repositories as showcased projects
 - **🔄 Dynamic Project Showcase**: Featured projects section with custom projects and auto-populated GitHub repositories
 - **🌟 Interactive UI Elements**: Engaging user experience with hover effects and responsive interactions
 - **🌙 Modern Aesthetics**: Clean, contemporary design using Tailwind CSS and custom styling
 - **🖌️ Custom Animation System**: Sophisticated animation utilities for consistent motion across the site
-- **🎨 Lottie Animation Support**: Integration with Lottie for engaging vector animations
 - **👁️ Intersection Observer**: Elements animate as they enter the viewport for a dynamic experience
 - **🔍 SEO Optimized**: Meta tags and semantic structure for improved search engine visibility